kmrinal/-edgebos-aggregator-next-client/README.md

 ### Do I need a special server?

 Yes, you need to run the EdgeBOS Aggregator Next Server (Ubuntu 24/25) to receive and reassemble the bonded traffic.
+The server performs the inverse operation:
+- Receives packet segments from multiple WAN links
+- Reorders segments by sequence number
+- Reassembles original packets
+- Forwards to final destination

+Think of it as the MIMO receiver that combines signals from multiple antennas.

 ### Can I use this for gaming?